The Jacobite Steam Train, aka the Harry Potter train in Scotland, is one of the great railway journeys of the world.

 Sunday to Friday Service

-- The morning service runs from Monday 26th April until Friday 29th October 2021 (7 days a week)
+- The morning service runs from Monday 4th April to Friday 28th October 2022 (7days per week)

-- The afternoon service runs from Monday 26th April until Friday 1st October 2021 (7 days a week)
+- The afternoon service runs from Monday 2nd May to Friday 30th September 2022 (seven days per week)

 Tip: If you are driving to Fort William from Edinburgh or Glasgow, you will drive through the valley of Glencoe.
 Be sure to stop at The Three Sisters car park to get a photo of the mountains there!